 Be Aware › Turkeys

 Turkeys can be exciting to watch.
-However intentionally or unintentionally, feeding turkeys often leads to conflict between turkeys and people.
+However, intentionally or unintentionally, feeding them often leads to conflicts with people.

 Inviting wild turkeys to your property can cause problems for you and your neighbors, as well as disrupting the birds’ natural foraging and migration patterns.
 Removing nuisance turkeys from an area is not always practical and can be quite expensive.
-Here are some tips to help prevent conflicts with turkeys.
+Here are some tips to help prevent conflicts:

 - Do not feed or approach wild turkeys.